Editor choice

 Managing Aromatics and Odor Transfer

 Mushrooms, eggs, and butter are highly porous.
 They act like sponges for environmental odors.
-If you store an uncovered half-onion next to your butter, your morning toast will taste like onions.

-5. The "Golden Rules" Checklist for Success
+6. The "Golden Rules" Checklist for Success